Finalists for 2024 Mindset Awards announced

 Listen to a podcast of the event including discussion of the winning work led by Kevin Newman:

-The Mindset and En-Tête Awards for reporting on the mental health of young people are sponsored by the Canadian Mental Health Association.The Mindset and En-Tête Awards for reporting on mental health in the workplace are sponsored by Workplace Strategies for Mental Health, courtesy of Canada Life.
-We greatly appreciate their support.
-The Forum appoints juries in each category and language independent of the sponsors.
+The Mindset and En-Tête Awards, in both existing categories, are now sponsored exclusively by the B.C.
+Division of the Canadian Mental Health Association.
+The Forum greatly appreciates its support.
 We welcome further appropriate sponsorship offers to help us expand the prize categories.
 The Mindset Awards are presented in partnership with CAJ at its national convention.

-Mindset and En-Tête, now in their third editions, are Canada’s only journalist-to-journalist guides to mental health reporting, written and published by the Forum with initial support from the Mental Health Commission of Canada and CBC News.
-The Forum retains editorial control of the guides, which are currently made available in booklet form without charge to journalists, news organizations and journalism schools across Canada while stocks last.
+Mindset and En-Tête, currently in their third editions, are Canada’s only journalist-to-journalist guides to mental health reporting, written and published by the Forum with initial support from the Mental Health Commission of Canada and CBC News.
+The Forum has editorial control of the guides, which are currently made available in booklet form without charge to journalists, news organizations and journalism schools across Canada while stocks last.
 The guides can also be downloaded as PDFs from the Mindset and En-Tête websites.

 Winners of the 2022 Mindset Awards for reporting on the mental health of young people and for workplace mental health reporting were celebrated at a Forum lunch at the CAJ National Conference in Vancouver on April 14, 2023.